Basic workflow

 project.add_to_path("src")

 This will simply write the given directory into the .pth file added to the wheel.
 See the “Implementation Details” section for more information.
-Note that this method requires no runtime support.

-Adding a directory as package content#
+Adding a directory as package content

 To expose a directory as a package on sys.path, call the add_to_subpackage method, giving the package name to use, and the path to the directory containing the contents of that package.